 2. Peeling Exterior Paint or Damaged Siding

-Exterior paint is designed to withstand some degree of moisture, but not a steady stream of it down the side from leaking gutters Raleigh NC.
+Exterior paint is designed to withstand some degree of moisture, but not a steady stream of it down the side from leaking Seamless gutters Raleigh NC.
 Over time, paint can start to peel from this extra flow of water.
 If you have siding, water that’s not being directed away from your home may work its way into weak spots within your siding.
-The added moisture from water can also contributes to the development of mold.
+The added moisture from water can also contribute to the development of mold.

 3. Stains On Your Eaves or Fascia Boards

 Water doesn’t just flow over clogged or damaged gutters.
 Standing water can also escape from the inside edge of your gutters.
-When this happens, you may seen see stains on your eaves or fascia boards.
+When this happens, you may see stains on your eaves or fascia boards.
 The extra water along the edge of your roof may also cause your fascia boards to weaken or rot, which can lead to holes or cracks.
 Water can then make its way into your attics or interior walls.
-If the problem continues, you may seen signs of mold developing along inside walls or in your attic.
+If the problem continues, you may see signs of mold developing along inside walls or in your attic.

 4. Soggy Ground Close to Your Home

 If you are seeing unusual pools of water near your home or noticing soggy patches of ground, it’s a likely sign that water from your gutters isn’t going where it’s supposed to go.
-While occasional pools of water after a heavy storm aren’t cause for concern, it can become a serious problem if the soil near your home is constantly wet and full of water.
+While occasional pools of water after a heavy storm aren’t caused by concern, it can become a serious problem if the soil near your home is constantly wet and full of water.
 Eventually, loose soil will affect your foundation.
 In the winter months, these soggy patches can turn into patches of ice, which could lead to slips and falls for anyone not expecting slippery patches that close to your home.

 5. Splashes of Dirt Near the Bottom of Your Home’s Exterior Walls/Siding